muazdervent/jitsi-re0rchestrator-api/README.md

 This project was created only to show that the system can be implemented.
 It is your responsibility to ensure the security of the system.

 ## Usage
 You can use the created deployments by forwarding the required port with Jitsi Meet Api.

+You can also use this api with [moodle-mod_jitsi](https://github.com/muazdervent/moodle-mod_jitsi).

 - Send request to API for deploying Jitsi: